phil-opp/blog_os/blog/content/old-posts/better-exception-messages.md

 [gitter chat]: https://gitter.im/phil-opp/blog_os
 [comment section]: #disqus_thread

+> **Note**: This post describes how to handle exceptions using naked functions (see <a href="/handling-exceptions-with-naked-fns.html">“Handling Exceptions with Naked Functions”</a> for an overview).
+Our new way of handling exceptions can be found in the <a href="/handling-exceptions.html">“Handling Exceptions”</a> post.

 ## Exceptions in Detail
 An exception signals that something is wrong with the currently-executed instruction.
 Whenever an exception occurs, the CPU interrupts its current work and starts an internal exception routine.